Skip to content

 Epitaphing as a Way of Grieving

 An Epitaph is words about a deceased person.
-Epitaphing is a mourner's action to be a living Epitaph that keeps the essence of the deceased alive and active.
+Epitaphing is a mourner acting as a living Epitaph that keeps a selected essence of the deceased alive and active.
 Epitaphing is an act of love and life.

 Grieving can be the feeling of sadness for what has been lost, or grieving can be actions that bring living memory of what has been lost.
 Epitaphing provides mourners with a way of expressing their grieving through actions, which leads them to relate to both the grieving process and to the deceased differently than expressing their sorrow only through feelings.